blogmarketing/blogmarketing.github.io/_posts/2024-02-10-what-is-seo.md

 ---
 layout: post
 title: Understanding search engine optimization, What is SEO?
-description: Enhance your grasp of search engine optimization (SEO) with our comprehensive guide.
-Learn the fundamentals of SEO, including its definition, key concepts, and how it influences online visibility.
-Dive into the world of SEO to unlock the potential of optimizing your website for search engines and attracting organic traffic.
+description: Master SEO with our guide.
+Explore its definition, key concepts, and impact on online visibility.
+Unlock the potential of optimizing your website for search engines.
 img: /assets/images/post/2024-02-10-what-is-seo/what-is-seo.jpg
 image: /assets/images/post/2024-02-10-what-is-seo/what-is-seo.jpg
 type: 'BlogPosting'